developersCradle/web-dev-bootcamp/Section 4/README.md

 - [Stripe](https://stripe.com/en-fi) (has Markup) **vs** (uses Divs)[Medium](https://medium.com/)

 - Semantic markup, meaningful markup.
 They add meaning to markup
-	- People use these ones diffently
+	- People use these differently
 - `<main>` is just like `<div>`
 - `<header>` is just like `<div>`
 - `<section>` is just like `<div>`